Frequently Asked Questions

 A church in GCC is a voluntary member of the association for the purpose of advancing the gospel of Jesus Christ.
 Each church in our association is self-governing and has final authority over its own affairs.
 The local church (rather than GCC) appoints and oversees its own elders and staff.
 Also, GCC does not own any church buildings or have any control over church budgets.
 Great Commission Churches serves member churches by providing them equipping (through conferences, literature and counsel), opportunities for cooperation in mission efforts, and doctrinal accountability.

-Great Commission Churches sponsors events such as the Pastors Conference and Faithwalkers in order to help people grow in faith, love, and devotion to God.
-Other equipping resources include the Faithwalkers Journal, the Great Commission Leadership Institute, and the weekly Morale Booster.
+Great Commission Churches sponsors events such as the Pastors Conference in order to help people grow in faith, love, and devotion to God.
+Other equipping resources include the Great Commission Leadership Institute, Prayer Partners, the Prayer Alliance, and the weekly Morale Booster.

 Finally, GCC provides accountability to member churches, ministries and pastors on matters of biblical doctrine and values.
 Each GCC church, ministry, and pastor agrees to the GCC Statement of Faith, GCC Covenant and Core Values Statement.